ZannisVidalis/jobExecutor-via-sockets/README.md

 ## Overview
 This project is an implementation of a multithreaded job scheduling and execution system using sockets and threads.
 It consists of two main components:
 It demonstrates how to manage and execute multiple user-defined jobs concurrently over a network.
 This project was developed as part of a System Programming course.
-* jobExecutorServer: A multithreaded server that manages incoming job requests and dispatches them to worker threads
+* jobExecutorServer: A multithreaded server that manages incoming job requests and dispatches them to worker threads.
-* jobCommander: A client program used to interact with the server by sending commands over the network
+* jobCommander: A client program used to interact with the server by sending commands over the network.

 Jobs are submitted by the user through command-line instructions.
 They are executed according to the concurrency level, with server-side communication and task distribution handled through controller threads and a worker thread pool.
 Communication between client and server is established via TCP connections.

 ## Compilation & Execution
 To compile the project run: make
-You need at least 2 terminals for this project
+You need at least 2 terminals for this project.

 In Terminal 1, start the server: ./jobExecutorServer [portnum] [bufferSize] [threadPoolSize].
-In the rest terminals start sending commands using the jobCommander like this: ./jobCommander [serverName] [portNum] [jobCommanderInputCommand]
+In the rest terminals start sending commands using the jobCommander like this: ./jobCommander [serverName] [portNum] [jobCommanderInputCommand].

 ## jobExecutorServer
 1)Initializes a pool of threadPoolSize worker threads.
 2) Listens for incoming client connections on the given portnum.
 3) For each connection, spawns a controller thread.
 4) Maintains a shared queue for pending jobs.
 5) Synchronization is handled using condition variables and mutexes to avoid busy-waiting.
 6) Worker threads handle job execution and return output to clients via sockets.